beamly/beamly.core.lang/README.md

 Contributions
 =============

-Currently we are not accepting contributions, if you wish to contribute please contact us via github.
+Currently we are not able to accept pull requests, if you wish to contribute please contact us via github.